Search

 Examples of Personal Development Goals for Work

 A SMART goal can be best illustrated with an example.
-Let’s take language learning as a potential learning goal:
+Let’s take workplace language learning as a potential learning goal:

 “I want to improve my English and study 15 minutes a day, five days a week.
 My goal is to talk to customers in English after three months.”